The Eastern Roots of Sharing. Interview with Kacper Pobłocki

-To really embrace a sustainable sharing economy will require a reimagining of many fundamental aspects of our society.
-Take, for example, the current nuclear family model; it is the basis for our entire, world-wide, housing system, and it is quite outdated.
+To embrace sustainable sharing economy requires re-imagining of many fundamental aspects of our society.
+Take for example the current nuclear family model - world-wide, it is the basis for our housing systems.
+And it is rather outdated.

 Is there anything specific about sharing in post-communist countries that distinguishes it from any regional counterparts?